hit-computer/SC-LSTM/README.md

 ### Training

 Before train the model, you should set some parameters of this model in `Config.py` file.
 Then, you need to run `Preprocess.py` file for creating `sclstm_data` file(convert trainingdata into binary formats of TensorFlow, and more detail about this can be found in [the blog](https://indico.io/blog/tensorflow-data-inputs-part1-placeholders-protobufs-queues/)), `word_vec.pkl` file(this is word embedding), `word_vec.pkl` file(vocabulary of text) and `kwd_voc.pkl` file(vocabulary of keywords).
+At the same time, you should set `total_step` parameter in `train.py` whose value is got from output of `Preprocess.py`

 Start training the model using `train.py`: